wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 main memory, and even the secondary storage.
 The mapping between absolute addresses and physical location at each device is handled by the device itself (e.g., for a cache it is performed by the tag array), which is not specified by the paper.

+COM uses tagged memory, and each word in the absolute address space is accompanied by a 5-bit tag.
+The per-word tag indicates whether the content stored in the word is an integer, a floating point number, an object pointer, or some other primitive types.
+The tag is always transferred across the hierarchy along with data.